FriendsOfOpenTelemetry/opentelemetry-bundle/docs/src/instrumentation/traces.md

 To trace a specific part of your application, please refer to the documentation of the OpenTelemetry PHP SDK Traces section, [here](https://opentelemetry.io/docs/languages/php/instrumentation/#traces).

-## Instrumentation
+## Components

-Here is the list of the available Symfony components that can be instrumented:
+Here is the list of the available Symfony components that can be traced:

 - Cache (Alpha)
 - Console (Alpha)